National Winner | Productivity category

-Chris Toohey is an adviser at Elders and a 2020 Growth Awards Regional Winner in the Sustainability category.
+Chris Toohey is an adviser at Elders and a 2020 Growth Awards National Winner in the Productivity category.
 Read on to learn more about Chris.

 What’s the one thing you have done in your career you are most proud of?